KiU-Net: Overcomplete Convolutional Architectures for Biomedical Image and Volumetric Segmentation: Experiments

 As the purpose of these experiments are to demonstrate the effectiveness of proposed architecture, we do not use any application specific loss function or metric loss functions in our experiments.
 We use a binary cross-entropy loss between the prediction and ground truth to train the network.
 The cross-entropy loss is defined as follows:

 where $w$ and $h$ are the dimensions of image, $p(x,y)$ corresponds to the image and $\hat{p}(x,y)$ denotes the output prediction at a specific pixel location $(x,y)$.
 We set the batch-size as 1 and learning rate as 0.001.
 We use Adam optimizer for training.
 We use these hyperparameters uniformly across all the experiments.
 We train our networks for 300 epochs or until convergence depending on the dataset.
+The experiments were conducted using the Pytorch framework in Python.
+The experiments were performed using two NVIDIA - RTX 2080 Ti GPUs.